WinVector/Examples/LogisticOmit/margin_recovery.md

 we don’t have an obvious linear relation between `detailed_frame$proportion` and `test_vec`.

+Fortunately we can show the logistic regression is also blind in this direction, so all of the indistinguishable data pre-images give us the same logistic regression solution.
+Also, we can use a maximum entropy principle to correctly recover the single actual data distribution specified.

 ### Experimenter 1’s view

 Let’s see what happens when an experimenter tries to perform inference